abarbu/objectnet-template-pytorch/README.md

 ## 1.2 Install NVIDIA drivers
 If your local machine has NVIDIA-capable GPUs and you want to test your docker image
 locally using these GPUs then you will need to ensure the NVIDIA drivers have been installed on your test machine.
-See
-.

 Instructions on how to install the CUDA toolkit and NVIDIA drivers can be found [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation).
-Be sure to match the versions of CUDA/NVIDIA installed with the version of PyTorch and CUDA used to build your docker image (see [Section 2: Building the docker image](Section_2:_Building_the_docker_image)).
+Be sure to match the versions of CUDA/NVIDIA installed with the version of PyTorch and CUDA used to build your docker image (see [Section 2: Building the docker image](#Section-2:-Building-the-docker-image)).

 ## 1.3 Clone this repository
 Clone this repo to a machine which has docker installed: